-The auditor interviewed Resident Supervisor (RS) staff from all shifts.
+Resident Supervisor staff from both shifts were interviewed.
 The staff report that they are not allowed to conduct cross-gender, strip, or body cavity searches.
 Female RS staff report that they can conduct a "visual search" of male residents, but would never actually touch the resident.
 The RS staff report that they have received training on how to conduct a search on a transgender resident, but most staff did not have any experience conducting this type of search.
 The staff members who have experience with searching a transgender resident, report that there were no issues or complaints concerning searches during that time.
+The staff report that training for the body scanner is also provided.
+Staff report that all RS staff must pass a test to use the body scanner.